Chinese people in Japan: Cuisine

 Chinese restaurants in Japan serve a fairly distinct style of Chinese cuisine.
 Though in the past Chinese cuisine would have been primarily available in Chinatowns such as those in port cities of Kobe, Nagasaki, or Yokohama, Japanese-style Chinese cuisine is now commonly available all over Japan.
 As Japanese restaurants often specialise in just one sort of dish, cuisine is focused primarily on dishes found within three distinct types of restaurants: ramen restaurants, dim sum houses, and standard Chinese-style restaurants.

+551 Horai (551蓬莱), established in the 1945 by Luo Bang Qiang (羅邦強) and two other friends, is a Chinese fast-food chain famous in Japan's Kansai region, especially Osaka, renowned for its fresh, handmade, pork-filled steamed buns (nikuman/butaman), shumai, and gyoza.
+Stores are often found in transport hubs like airports and train stations.